moryash08/CSC573_vkakkal_ymor2_P2/README.md

 python run_experiments.py --host 152.7.176.134 --port 7735 --file test_file.txt --output-dir output
 ```

+Before each trial the script sends a control packet to the server to set the desired
+loss probability, so Task 3 can sweep `p` values without restarting the server.
+It
-The script executes the trials for each task, captures the client timings, and
+captures the client timings, and writes `output/raw_trials.csv` plus
-writes `output/raw_trials.csv` plus `output/averages.csv`; plots are emitted into
-the same `output` folder.
+`output/averages.csv`; plots are emitted into the same `output` folder.

 If you already have CSVs and only need the charts, run: